muratk3n/thirdwave/en/README.md

 ---

+Dreaming up shit is fine, but done in excess, and repeatedly/consistently creates an illusion where the perception of science seen from outside becomes disturbed.

+---

 Lota weirdo funk seems to be the by-product of these "field equations".
-Its singularities "predict" black holes for instance.
+Its singularities "predict" black holes?
 But better field equations cld do away with singularities, ie no black holes.

 ---